dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

 ![Function Imports]({{ site.baseurl }}/assets/ransomware/imports.png)

-The first step was to go through the each of the external function calls in the main function and give any of the interesting parameters or return values meaningful names by renaming the variables in Ghidra.
+The next step was to go through the each of the external function calls in the main function and give any of the interesting parameters or return values meaningful names by renaming the variables in Ghidra.
 Sometimes you can avoid searching for documentation by hovering your cursor over the function call,